Key Takeaways

 7. Does the IRS compare 1099-K and 1099-NEC totals?

 Yes.
-Payments by card or third-party network are reportable on 1099-K by the payment settlement entity.
-It should not be duplicated on 1099-NEC/MISC.
+Payments by card or third-party network under section 6050W are reported on 1099-K by the payment settlement entity.
+It should not be duplicated on 1099-NEC/MISC by the payer.
 Just focus on reporting the correct form by payment method.